Best 3D Printers

-The size of the layers determines the print quality or resolution: thin layers of plastic result in a high-resolution model with a smooth surface, whereas thicker layers of plastic result in a low-resolution model with a ridge-like surface.
-Like paper inkjet printers, home 3D printers have an inverse relationship with quality and speed.
+The size of the layers determines the print quality or resolution: thin layers of plastic result in a high-resolution model with a smooth surface, whereas thicker layers of plastic result in a low-resolution model with a ridged surface.
+Like paper inkjet printers, home 3D printers have an inverse relationship between quality and speed.
 Just like your office printer, a fast draft has lower quality and a high-quality photo takes longer to print.
 The best 3D printer software allows you to change the quality of each model with the layer height and speed settings.

 The nozzle size also determines how thin you can make the layers.
 For example, a 0.25-mm nozzle can better print tiny layers than a 0.5-mm nozzle.
-The Ultimaker 2+ is the best 3D printer for resolution control, as it comes with four different nozzle sizes.
+The Ultimaker 3 is the best 3D printer for resolution control, as it comes with four different nozzle sizes.

 Where Do I Find 3D Printing Models?

 Finding and creating files for your 3D printer is much easier than it used to be.
 If you’re a beginner, we recommend predesigned files from websites with free open source models or copyrighted files you pay for.
 You want to look for STL or G-Code files, depending on your printer and its software.
 Creating your own files with CAD software is also an option, but we only recommend this course if you have more advanced knowledge of 3D modeling.
-You can learn more about working with models in these articles about 3D printer files.

 Cost of 3D Printing